A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Introduction

 However, the time-varying Hessian-related matrix in ONS necessitates a \emph{Mahalanobis projection} at each round to ensure feasibility, which introduces the computational bottleneck.
-Specifically, the Mahalanobis projection solves the quadratic program $\Pi_\XX^M[\y] = \argmin_{\x \in \XX} (\x-\y)^\trs M (\x-\y)$ for some positive-definite and symmetric matrix $M$ and convex domain $\XX \subseteq \reals^d$.
-When the domain $\XX$ is bounded, this entails $\Omega(d^\omega)$ arithmetic operations due to matrix factorizations such as matrix square root~\citep{golub-loan-mat-compute}. \footnote{The factorization underlying Mahalanobis projections is related to eigendecomposition, equivalent to finding roots of a $d$-degree polynomial, which is not exactly solvable by finitely many arithmetic operations when $d \ge 5$.} Even for simple domains such as the unit ball and the probability simplex, Mahalanobis projection requires $\tilde{O}(d^\omega)$ time (see \cref{sec:alg-impl}) and $\tilde{O}(d^{\omega+0.5})$ time (via interior-point methods~\citep{interior-point-method}), respectively.
+Specifically, the Mahalanobis projection solves the quadratic program $\Pi_\XX^M[\y] = \argmin_{\x \in \XX} (\x-\y)^\trs M (\x-\y)$ for some positive-definite and symmetric matrix $M$ and compact convex domain $\XX \subseteq \reals^d$.
+When the domain $\XX$ is bounded, best-known implementations require $\tilde{O}(d^\omega)$ arithmetic operations due to matrix factorizations such as matrix square root~\citep{golub-loan-mat-compute}, where $\omega \in (2,3]$ is the matrix-multiplication exponent. \footnote{The factorization underlying Mahalanobis projections is related to eigendecomposition, equivalent to finding roots of a $d$-degree polynomial, which is not exactly solvable by finitely many arithmetic operations when $d \ge 5$.} Even for simple domains such as the unit ball and the probability simplex, Mahalanobis projection requires $\tilde{O}(d^\omega)$ time (see \cref{apd:alg-impl}) and $\tilde{O}(d^{\omega+0.5})$ time (via interior-point methods~\citep{interior-point-method}), respectively.
 Thus, the total runtime of ONS can reach $\tilde{O}(d^\omega T)$, particularly when iterates frequently oscillate near the domain boundary.
-Although the matrix-multiplication exponent satisfies $\omega < 2.3714$ theoretically~\citep{mat-mul-exponent-best2024}, linear algebra libraries typically operate with $\omega=3$, resulting in a runtime of $\tilde{O}(d^3 T)$ in practice.
-In contrast, for convex and strongly convex online optimization, Online Gradient Descent (OGD) \citep{ICML03:zinkvich} requires only Euclidean projections and achieves minimax-optimal regret with a runtime of $O(dT)$ for these simple domains.
+Although \citet{mat-mul-exponent-best2024} establish $\omega < 2.3714$ theoretically, linear algebra libraries typically operate with $\omega=3$, yielding $\tilde{O}(d^3 T)$ time in practice.
+In contrast, for convex and strongly convex online optimization, Online Gradient Descent (OGD)~\citep{ICML03:zinkvich} requires only Euclidean projections and achieves minimax-optimal regret with a runtime of $O(dT)$ for these simple domains.